 The Career Development Program will allow the Cervical Cancer SPORE to attract and stimulate young investigators to carry out translational research related to cervical cancer.
 Candidates will submit an application and be evaluated through a careful selection process.
 Recipients of the award will be reviewed annually and investigators are required to submit an annual progress report subject to the aforementioned review process.

 Our mechanism for selection of candidates is based on merit with consideration of diversity of race, gender, and seniority among the applicant pool.
-The SPORE PI, Dr. T.-C. Wu (JHU), co-administers this process with Dr. Donald Buchsbaum, the Co-Leader of the Career Enhancement Program (CEP) from the University of Alabama at Birmingham (UAB).
-The availability of this program will continue to be widely advertised around Johns Hopkins University (JHU), University of Colorado at Boulder (UCB), and University of Alabama at Birmingham (UAB) through the comprehensive cancer center websites, e-mail, notice boards and mail to Department heads in order to attract a variety of interested investigators.
+The SPORE PI, Dr. TC Wu, co-administers the CEP with Dr. Donald Buchsbaum from the University of Alabama at Birmingham (UAB) and with a new addition of Dr. Clayton Yates who holds joint appointments at Johns Hopkins University (JHU) as Professor and Director of Health Disparities Translational Research and Global Health Equity, as well as Professor, Department of Biology and Center for Cancer Research at Tuskegee University.
 The emphasis is on recruitment of junior investigators of great potential or more established investigators in other fields from the talent pool throughout the JHU, UCB, and UAB to focus or re-direct their research career interests to combat cervical cancer.

 In order to increase the opportunity for investigators to participate from underrepresented racial and ethnic groups, we will also take advantage of the respective NCI funded Minority Institution/Comprehensive Cancer Center Partnerships at our respective institutions.
 Thus, the CEP will also be available to junior investigators at Historically Black Colleges and Universities (HBCU) including, Morehouse School of Medicine and Tuskegee University as part of the UAB Partnership and with Howard University, a part of the JHU Partnership.
 The mechanisms for identifying, selecting, and funding qualified candidates is diagrammed below.